tugascript/rs-graphql-template/README.md

    cargo test
    ```

+## Contributing

+I would love your input!
+I want to make contributing to this project as easy and transparent as possible, please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for details.

 ## License

 This template is licensed under the Mozilla Public License 2.0, see the [LICENSE](LICENSE) file for details.